 You must meet all three of the following rulesto be eligible for either credit (note that there are additional rules for each credit):

 You can only choose one credit per eligible student per year.
 You can't claim the AOTC if you were a nonresident alien for any part of the tax year unless you elect to be treated as a resident alien for federal tax purposes.
-For more information about AOTC and foreign students, visit American Opportunity Tax Credit - Information for Foreign Students.
+For more information about AOTC and international students, visit American Opportunity Tax Credit.

 Education Tax Credit Choices:

 American Opportunity Tax Credit:is a credit for qualified education expenses paid for an eligible student for the first four years of higher education.You can get a maximum annual credit of $2,500 per eligible student.
 The AOTC modifies the previous Hope Credit (AOTC is applicable for tax years 2009-2017, more details here).

 Lifetime Learning Credit: is for qualified tuition and related expenses paid for eligible students enrolled in an eligible educational institution.
 This credit can help pay for undergraduate, graduate and professional degree courses--including courses to acquire or improve job skills.
 There is no limit on the number of years you can claim the credit.
 It is worth up to $2,000 per tax return.